Parnianjalali/Parnianjalali.github.io/content/authors/admin/_index.md

       - Synthesize your own blockchain solutions
       - Gain an in-depth understanding of the specific mechanics of Bitcoin
       - Understand Bitcoin’s real-life applications and learn how to attack and destroy Bitcoin, Ethereum, smart contracts and Dapps, and alternatives to Bitcoin’s Proof-of-Work consensus algorithm
-  - title: 'Object-Oriented Programming in R'
+  - title: Object-Oriented Programming in R
     url: https://www.datacamp.com/courses/object-oriented-programming-with-s3-and-r6-in-r
     certificate_url: https://www.datacamp.com
     date: '2023-01-21'